sunsiva/RPA-UiPath/README.md

 Create Use Case for E-commerce website & do data scrapping and Manipulation:
 1. Open a browser
-2. Update the E-commerce website URL
+2. Update the E-commerce website using URL
-3.